York Day Trip Itinerary

 Tourist England’s suggested itinerary for a one-day experience in York:

 Update 2021: We’ve made a list of attractions open in York now.

 Begin the day at York Minster, which is conveniently located just a 10-minute short walk from the train station.
 York Minster is the largest medieval Gothic cathedral in Northern Europe and attracts thousands of visitors each year.
 The cathedral towers over the city and is a real architectural achievement.
 Enter inside the Minster (entrance fee £10 per adult) where you’ll find an impressive series of stained glass windows, breathtaking calvings, naves and pillars.
 For an additional £5, (recommended) you can climb the steep steps to the top of York Minster tower, with breathtaking views over the City.
 There’s also a series of fascinating underground displays and exhibitions, detailing the history and conservation work that took place over the past decades.

-York also claims to be Europe’s most haunted city, and if you’re looking for something a bit different, check out the 75 minute Ghost Bus Tour (£15 per adult), which departs daily at 19:30.
+York also claims to be Europe’s most haunted city, and if you’re looking for something a bit different, check out the 75 minute Ghost Bus Tour, which departs daily at 19:30.

-If you have more than 24 hours to spend in York, there pleny more things to do, and it’s easy to mix and match the above day trip itinerary and a few more attractions within the city centre.
-This includes the York Dungeon, which takes you back to the darkest days in the city’s history, the 2,00 year old Roman Baths, and the grand residence of the mayor at Mansion House.
-(Entrance fees are also included in the York Pass.
+If you have more than 24 hours to spend in York, there are plenty more things to do, and it’s easy to mix and match the above day trip itinerary and a few more attractions within the city centre.
+This includes the York Dungeon, which takes you back to the darkest days in the city’s history, the 2,00-year-old Roman Baths, and the grand residence of the Mayor at Mansion House.
 There are also a number of day tours that take place in and around York.
 Top attractions beyond York include Castle Howard, the North Yorkshire Moors Railway and the beautiful countryside of the North York Moors.

-However you plan to spend your time in York, we promise it will be an unforgettable experience!
+However you plan to spend your time in York, we’re sure it will be an unforgettable experience!